 How is premature ejaculation diagnosed?

-Your doctor will discuss your medical and sexual history with you and conduct a thorough physical examination.
+Your doctor will discuss your medical and sexual history with you and conduct a thorough physical exam.
 Your doctor may want to talk to your partner also.
-Because premature ejaculation can have many causes, your doctor may order laboratory tests to rule out any other medical problem.
+Premature ejaculation can have many causes.
+So your doctor may order laboratory tests to rule out any other medical problem.

 How is it treated?